Keeping a budget is not easy.

 Get started with your no spend challenge by identifying in writing what qualifies as a necessity and how long you’re going for.
 Make it more fun by challenging your best friends or family members and see who can save the most.

-Another friendly way to approach minimalism is to cut back on the clutter: do you need a subscription to both Apple Music and Spotify?
+Do you need a subscription to both Apple Music and Spotify?
 What about Netflix, Amazon Prime, Hulu, CraveTV and cable too?
-Each of those only cost $10 a month.
+Probably not.
+All those 'only $10 a month' fees add up quickly.

 Speaking of getting rid of fees, take a look at your banking.
 How much are you paying in monthly fees and how much are you paying on top of that in transactions?
-Consider switching to a free account like our Simply Free Account and you could save a minimum of $179.40 per year (based on average bank fees of $14.95 per month at major Canadian financial institutions).
+Consider switching to a free account like our Simply Free Account® and you could save up to $200.00 per year (based on average monthly fees on products with comparable features at major Canadian banks as at June 9, 2022).

 Planning your meals and sticking to a grocery list are some of the easiest ways to keep your money in your pocket.
 By planning what you need for the week, you won’t overbuy items that will go bad in your fridge (and then tossing them into the garbage — a waste of food and money).